bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/The-ExpressJS-Way-To-Write.md

 The first two arguments passed by `express` to a route handler function are 1) an object representing the `request` and 2) an object representing the `response`.
 Express expands those objects with a set of useful properties and methods.
 Our example uses the `.send()` method of the response object to specify the data we will send to the client as the response body.
 You can call the first two arguments anything you want, but it is prevalent to see them dubbed `req` and `res`.

-That’s all the configuring we need to do for this first example We’ll see other ways of configuring our server as we go forward.
+That's all the configuring we need to do for this first example We'll see other ways of configuring our server as we go forward.

-After configuring the server, it’s time to turn it on.
+After configuring the server, it's time to turn it on.
 We use the `.listen()` method to monitor a port on the computer for any incoming connections and respond to those we have configured.
 Our server will only respond to `GET` requests made to the `/` route on port `8000`.

-That’s it for our first Web API, and now it’s time for you to follow along as we add a new **endpoint** to our server that returns JSON data!
+That's it for our first Web API, and now it's time for you to follow along as we add a new **endpoint** to our server that returns JSON data!

 <figure><img src="https://cdn-images-1.medium.com/max/1200/1*nGyJHK1Q_sSB6fjbBbF3xA.png" class="graf-image" /></figure>

 ### Try It Out:

-Let’s try returning JSON instead of just a simple string.
+Let's try returning JSON instead of just a simple string.

 Please follow the steps outlined on the overview, but, to save time, copy and paste the content of `index.js` instead of typing it.
 Then run your API through a browser to make sure it works.